jhonnyesquivel/jhonnyesquivel/README.md

 🌱 I’m currently learning golang and related tools

-🥅 2020 Goals: Improve technical and softm skills.
+🥅 2020 Goals: Improve technical and soft skills.

-🔭 I love to watch the nigth sky throwgth my telescope.
+🔭 I love to see the night sky through my telescope.

 ## GitHub Stats